liuzikai/eth-advanced-systems-lab-ss2022/README.md

 ```
 ./benchmark -num_warmups $WARMUP -num_runs $RUN  -num_phases $PHASE -o result.csv -algorithm $ALGOS -graph $INPUTDIR/$graph.txt
 ```
-IMPORTANT: Adding the flags -no_pre_cut -no_pre_sort should only be done when alogrithm selected is compiled with sorting / cutting code in place (only needed for EI and F).
+IMPORTANT: Adding the flags -no_pre_cut -no_pre_sort should only be done when alogrithm selected is compiled with sorting / cutting code in place (only needed for EI and F) othewise it might segfault since it will expect cutted input, this can be done by defining SORTING (see common.h).
+Also adding the flags -no_pre_cut -no_pre_sort for EU and F should only be done when SORTING is defined.

 # Counting vs Listing